afontainec/chinchay-docs/docs/gettingstarted/angular.md

   });
   ```

-  Lets go and run the backend, run the following command on the backend directory:
+  Let's go and run the backend, run the following command on the backend directory:

 ```
 $ npm start